Estimated reading time: 7 minutes

-- ½ cup lemon juice
+- 1/2 cup lemon juice

-- Boil on high until reduced and like a syrup texture which takes about 10 minutes.
+- Boil on high until reduced and like a syrup texture takes about 10 minutes.
 Stir often.

-- Combine flour, baking soda, baking powder and salt in a bowl.
+- Combine flour, baking soda, baking powder, and salt in a bowl.

-- Use a hand or stand mixer to blend the vanilla, eggs, butter, sugar, lemon juice and extract
+- Use a hand or stand mixer to blend the vanilla, eggs, butter, sugar, lemon juice, and extract

-- Pour the wet ingredients into the dry ingredients and blend until combined
+- Pour the wet ingredients into the dry ingredients and blend until combined.

 - Add coconut oil and mix well.

 - Bake at 350 degrees for 40-45 minutes.
 I test my loaf with a toothpick or wooden skewer by inserting it into the middle of the cake to check if it’s done.
-If it comes out wet it’s not done.
-(I check mine at 35 minutes just because all ovens are different and you don’t want to burn it)
+If it comes out wet, it’s not done.
+(I check mine at 35 minutes just because all ovens are different, and you don’t want to burn it)

-- Let cool then remove from the loaf pan.
+- Let cool, then remove from the loaf pan.

-- Slice the lemon loaf when it has cooled but it’s MUCH better the next day once the flavours come together.
+- Slice the lemon loaf when it has cooled, but it’s MUCH better the next day once the flavours come together.

-It’s just as drool-worthy… trust me I’ve eaten about 4 pieces of this lemon loaf alone.
+It’s just as drool-worthy; I’ve eaten about four pieces of this lemon loaf alone.